EdSwArchitect/ai-taxi-model/README.md

 - Review error directory for files with error suffixes
 - Check service logs for processing errors
 - Verify executor service is running (check logs for thread activity)
+- **Data not appearing in database**:
+  - Ensure batch timer has elapsed (default: 30 seconds) or batch size is reached (default: 10 files)
+  - Check that database batches are being committed (look for commit logs)
+  - Verify `parquet.database.batch.size` is not too large if you need more frequent commits
+  - Check database transaction logs for any rollbacks

 ### Troubleshooting